superashkan/GGSKA-Real-Estate-soen341projectF2023/README.md

 It is important to have every plugin and library installed before running the React app

+## Installation Instructions
+The steps to install the web app is as follows:
+1. Download the repository
+2. Go into the folder of the repository through your terminal
+3. Run 'npm install'
+4. Run 'npm start'

+If given the error 'MODULE_NOT_FOUND', delete the node_modules folder and redo steps 3-4.

 ## Project Description
 The project is a real estate web application for the search and the management of real estate properties.
 The application will have different features to make the real estate transactions more efficient.\
 \